 - Since the AppStore launch in July 2008 there has been an undeniable shift in the way that businesses work with their customers.
 Almost everything that can be done with an App is already out there or is coming soon.

-- Within the transportation sector we have already seen a huge shift in economics as commuters are choosing to leave their vehicles at home and get to their destinations via a ride-share provider.
+- Within the transportation sector we have already seen a huge shift in economics as commuters are choosing to leave their vehicles at home and get to their destinations via ride-share, car-share and micro-transit provider.
 As this trend continues it will build more consumer confidence and trust as they become even more reliable, efficient and cheaper.

-- When ridesharing Apps couple with Autonomous vehicles we will see another huge shift in consumer behavior.
-When this happens car ownership will be legitimately challenged and our transportation infrastructure in the dense urban core will change dramatically as we enter the Autonomous Economy.
+- When ridesharing apps couple with autonomous vehicles, we will see another huge shift in consumer behaviors.
+When this happens, car ownership will be legitimately challenged and our transportation infrastructure in the dense urban core will change dramatically as we enter the autonomous economy.

 It's Happening Now.

 Autonomous vehicle fleets will quickly become widespread and will account for the majority of rideshare fares within 5 years.
 Key indicators are:

 - The average US owned vehicle is used only 4% of the time and parked the other 96% of the time.
 That’s the equivalent of 240 million of the 250 million cars being parked at all times.
 In 2011, researchers estimated that there are at least 700 million parking spaces in the U.S. That means our country has more than 6,000 square miles of parking — bigger than my home state of Connecticut.

 - While automobile usage is in decline rideshare usage among Lyft and Uber are at all time highs